July 14, 2022MAINTENANCE

 Step 9: Develop a Preventive Maintenance Program

 This is the stage where you focus on the core purpose of your FMEA program—to mitigate the identified risks through data-informed actions.
 Develop a proactive maintenance program to help minimize the risk of asset failure.
-Priority always should be given to failure modes with high RPNs.
+Priority should always be given to failure modes with high RPNs.

-Since it’s impossible to deal with every potential failure mode at once, focus your energy on the ones that most impact productivity, safety, and customer satisfaction.
+Because it’s impossible to deal with every potential failure mode at once, focus your energy on the ones that most impact productivity, safety, and customer satisfaction.

 Collect maintenance data and analyze your efforts to determine the most suitable course of action for each failure mode.
 You also can make changes to functions or consider process and design improvements.